 We’re sorry, but your computer or network may be sending automated queries.
 To protect our users, we can’t process your request right now.

 Unusual traffic or an Automated Query can make this message appear.
 This could also be caused due to your internet service provider or a compromised internet connection.
-Bad browser plugins may also make this message appear.
+Bad browser plugins or malware on your system may also cause this message to appear.

-In such cases, search engines like Google may perceive a security threat because of this unusual activity or queries and display this message.
+In such cases, search engines like Google may perceive a security threat due to this unusual activity or queries and display a corresponding message.

 Your computer may be sending automated queries